 Stopping suddenly, or going “cold-turkey”, is very dangerous, and the effects can be very unpleasant, but they can be managed with medications by a health care professional.
 Detox is one part of the process, following which the individual will begin rehabilitation.

 Rehab is a program designed specifically to meet the medical needs of the functional alcoholic.
-Group therapy, individual or family counselling, support group meetings, and medication may be included as part of a comprehensive treatment plan.
+Group therapy, individual or family counselling, support group meetings, and medication may be included as part of a comprehensive alcohol addiction treatment plan.